 - 1 medium red onion chopped

-    - 4 medium bell peppers 1 pepper chopped, 3 peppers cut in half, destined and deseeded
+- 4 medium bell peppers 1 of the peppers chopped and 3 peppers cut in half and clean the seeds out

 - 2 tbsp all purpose white flour

 - 1-1/4 cup beef broth, low sodium 1/4 cup reserved for later

 - 2 tbsp Worcestershire sauce

 - 1 tbsp hot sauce i use Frank’s